department-of-veterans-affairs/vets-design-system-documentation/src/_components/notification.md

 ### Placement

-Where the component appears visually, and if necessary to clarify, where it may appear in the source code.
-Can also comment on where the component is not to be placed.
+Notifications should appear below the H1 of the page and near the top of the content of the page.

 ### Instances of this component in production